Ada-Developers-Academy/core-cs-fundamentals/lists-and-memory/sorting-algorithms-lists-memory.md

 There are many sorting algorithms that have been developed.
 We will discuss some of them in the coming lessons, but we can learn more about other sorting methods at [geeksforgeeks.org/sorting-algorithms/](http://www.geeksforgeeks.org/sorting-algorithms/).

-Not all sorting algorithms are created equally, so we will want to keep the performance characteristics of each algorithm in mind when selecting one to use.
+Not all sorting algorithms are created equal, so we will want to keep the performance characteristics of each algorithm in mind when selecting one to use.

 Most modern programming languages provide a standard sorting algorithm that will work well for many kinds of data, but we should take time to understand its properties.